Myanmar Cost of Travel – Suggested Daily Budget

 There is a fairly rigid path that travellers in Myanmar tend to take in terms of where to go and what to do and the previous budget allows for that.
 Increasing your budget a fraction allows you to perhaps stay in a few nicer hotels in areas where the budget travel accommodation options are limited or poor, which is the case in some parts of the country.

-Myanmar doesn’t have the extensive travel infrastructure of some of its neighbours to the East so in some cases there will only be one real option for getting from A to B and smaller destinations may only have a couple of hotels geared towards foreign visitors, which can lead to high prices.
-Therefore if you are trying to get off the beaten path, then you’d be wise to allow for more like $40/day.
+Myanmar doesn’t have the extensive travel infrastructure of some of its neighbours to the east so in some cases there will only be one real option for getting from A to B and smaller destinations may only have a couple of hotels geared towards foreign visitors, which can lead to high prices.
+Therefore if you are trying to get off the beaten path in Myanmar, you might be wise to allow for more like $40/day.

-Flight from Yangon to Mandalay – from $100
+Flight from Yangon to Mandalay (1 Hour)$100 (plus baggage fees)

 Money in Myanmar